quasardd/react-query-restful/README.md

 Mutations are automatically invalidating the queries with the same path, to disable this, pass a falsy `autoInvalidation` in the `RestClientProvider`.

-## Mutation
+## Mutation properties

-# Methods createMutation, updateMutation, deleteMutation, replaceMutation
+### Methods createMutation, updateMutation, deleteMutation, replaceMutation

 | Property        | Description                                                                                      |
 | --------------- | ------------------------------------------------------------------------------------------------ |